 Runly is a platform for running background jobs.
 It works by allowing you to run your background jobs out-of-process from your main application.

-IHostedService model which will run your background tasks on worker threads within your application.
+worker_threads which will run your background tasks on separate threads within your application’s process.

 The main drawback of running your background jobs in-process revolves around the life of your job being tied to the life of your application.
 If your application crashes or is force-closed, all of your background jobs will die with it.